-The First to Get the Bow Sharing Activities
+The First to Get the Bow

-long Why do you think Coyote believed the first one to meet the man would get the est bow?
+Why do you think Coyote believed the first one to meet the man would get the longest bow?
 If you were the man, would you do it that way?

-Draw or paint a picture of the longest bow and arrow. belie Tell a story about when you were given a special gift, award, or prize.
-Did you eve you deserved it? odo it Why do you think Kareya chose the man to give the bows?
-Why didn't Kareya himself? ☐ fami Talk about what happens when you want something that everyone else in the ly also wants. agai Imagine you are Coyote.
-At the end of the story, if you could do it all over n, what would you do differently?
+Draw or paint a picture of the longest bow and arrow.

+\Box Tell a story about when you were given a special gift, award, or prize.
+Did you believe you deserved it?

+Why do you think Kareya chose the man to give the bows?
+Why didn't Kareya do it himself?

+Talk about what happens when you want something that everyone else in the family also wants.

+Imagine you are Coyote.
+At the end of the story, if you could do it all over again, what would you do differently?